 Enrollment.
-With an enrollment of 29,391 students as of March 2018, Paulding County Board of Education is the 14th largest school district in the State of Georgia (out of 180).
+With an enrollment of 30,159 students as of March 2019, Paulding County Board of Education is the 13th largest school district in the State of Georgia (out of 180).
 As a quintessential bedroom community, with almost 80% of the tax digest held in residential properties, the collapse of the housing market had a devastating impact on the local housing-centric economy, stifling enrollment growth for several years.
-By fiscal year 2012, School District enrollment was declining compared to increases statewide of (0.06%) and 0.05%, respectively.
-However, by fiscal year 2018, enrollment growth has clearly returned to the School District, with an increase of 1.4% compared to a statewide average of 0.3%.
+By fiscal year 2012, School District enrollment was declining (0.7)% or (188) students, compared to increases statewide.
+However, by fiscal year 2019, enrollment growth has returned to the School District, with an October 2017 to 2018 increase of 1.7% or 537 compared to a statewide average decrease of 0.1%.

 Low Wealth.
 In spite of favorable employment, income and free-and-reduced lunch statistics, the School District is considered a low wealth school system due to its over-dependence on residential properties in the tax digest.
-In fact, with approximately 66.9% of revenue coming from State sources (compared to a statewide average of 53.3%) the School District is highly susceptible to changes in State funding, including austerity reductions, Equalization Grant funding and changes in Quality Basic Education (QBE) methodology.
-The Equalization Grant, which is designed to support low wealth districts like Paulding County Board of Education, provided \$27.4 million in funding during fiscal year 2018.
+Based on the most current data available, with approximately 61.8% of revenue coming from State sources (compared to a statewide average of 52.4%), the School District is highly susceptible to changes in State funding, including austerity reductions, Equalization Grant funding and changes in Quality Basic Education (QBE) methodology.
+The Equalization Grant, which is designed to support low wealth districts like Paulding County Board of Education, provided \$29.0 million in funding during fiscal year 2019.

 Great Recession.
 While Paulding County is recovering from the recession, the residual effect on the tax digest remains material.
 Between fiscal years 2009 and 2014, the net digest decreased by 35.6% or \$1.5 billion.
-Since fiscal year 2014, the net digest has recovered over \$1.1 billion in value.
-However, as of fiscal year 2018 the digest still remains 9.0% or \$344.1 million lower than 2009.
-Meanwhile, the School District added 1,428 students during the same period.
+Since fiscal year 2014, the net digest has recovered over \$1.4 billion in value.
+However, as of fiscal year 2019 the digest still remains 0.4% or \$14.6 million lower than 2009.
+Meanwhile, the School District added 2,023 students during the same period.
 This is significant because approximately one-third of the School District's revenues comes from local sources.

 School-age Children per household.
 With limited commercial and industrial activity, the School District is primarily dependent on residential ad valorem property taxes for local revenue.
-This funding issue is exacerbated by the high number of school-age children per household in Paulding County, as there is not a correlating increase in funding because local funding is based on property tax values not the number of school-age children living in the home.
-According to the Georgia Department of Education, based on the most current data, the School District ranks 128th (out of 180) in local revenue per full-time equivalent student.
+This funding issue is exacerbated by the high number of school-age children per household in Paulding County, as there is not a correlating increase in funding because local funding is based primarily on property tax values not the number of school-age children living in the home.
+According to the Georgia Department of Education, based on the most current data available, the School District ranks 121st (out of 180) in local revenue per full-time equivalent student.

 Rising Cost of Human Capital.
-With around 80.5% of the School District's budget focused on salaries and benefits, the rising cost of human capital is a major factor bearing on the School District's future.
-These rising costs include, but are not limited to, the Teachers Retirement System (TRS) and State Health Benefit Plan, which have seen unprecedented increases over the past few years.
-As the demand for highly qualified teachers increases, the School District must remain competitive in compensation and benefits.
+With around 80.2% of the School District's general fund budget focused on salaries and benefits, the cost of human capital is a major factor bearing on the School District's future.
+These costs include, but are not limited to, the Teachers Retirement System (TRS) and State Health Benefit Plan, which have seen unprecedented increases over the past few years.
+As the demand for highly-qualified teachers increases, the School District must remain competitive in compensation and benefits.